 I recently updated the recipe to include a decadent, silky smooth and absolutely tasty cheddar cheese sauce.

-It’s basically like macaroni and cheese without the pasta… on top of cauliflower.
+It’s basically like mac and cheese without the pasta… on top of cauliflower.

 I love this Cheesy Cauliflower recipe because it’s pretty hands-off, and it cooks up in less than an hour.